Gap Year Days 238 – 252

 In the end we didn’t find out about the buses.
 We walked about ten metres down the street and a car pulled up saying “taxi?”
 By now we had become used to every car or tuk tuk that passes asking if you want a ride, but Simon decided to negotiate with this guy, The starting point was the same as our hotel quoted at 18000SLR.
 Simon eventually got the price down to 12000LKR ($98AUD/$78USD) so car it was!
 The price was still a lot compared to a couple of dollars on the train or bus, but I guess the drivers all knew the trains were on strike and our options were limited.
 (Talking to our host in Habarana later, the price is usually about 10000LKR from Colombo)

 We arrived in Habarana to find our accommodation was in a lovely homestay right on the edge of the jungle.
 It was quiet, and we were surrounded by the sounds of nature – with a few bullock carts and tuk tuks thrown in!
 The people who owned the homestay could not have been more lovely.
 They helped us to arrange tours cheaper than we could get them on the street.
-Partly this was done by asking if we minded sharing with another couple, but the prices even then were good.
+Partly this was done by asking if we minded sharing with another couple, but the prices even before sharing were the best we had seen.

 Part of the service from the homestay was driving us around by tuk tuk (for a small fee).
 Our first morning was spent visiting Sigiriya, or Lion’s Rock.
 This is basically a huge rock sticking out of the surrounding jungle that once had a fort built on top of it.
 It’s a bit of a climb to get to the top, but some lovely views on the way up and once there.
 The fort and palace were built back in the 5th century and there are some significant archeological aspects to the site.